catwell/cw-lua/README.md

 some of them.

 - sha256: a SHA-256 implementation in pure LuaJIT+FFI.
-- cwtools: a small collection of useful functions.
 - crdt: implementation of some Conflict-Free Replicated Data Types in Lua.
 - deque: simple deque implementation (similar to the lists used in fakeredis).
 - bimap: mirrored map implementation.